kresusapp/kresus/CONTRIBUTING.md

   track for the feature and willing to see it in Kresus.
 - One commit per feature.
 - Branch off the `incoming` branch\*.
+- Test your code with `make test`.
+This also runs linting and a few consistency checks.
 - Ideally, your pull-request should be mergeable without any merge commit, that is, it should be a fast-forward merge.
 For this to happen, your code needs to be always rebased onto `incoming`.
 Again, this is something nice to have that